 Miller finished a bachelor’s degree and a master’s degree in education and spent the next 30 years as a physical education and history teacher.
 He also coached girls’ softball and girls’ and boys’ basketball for many years.

-Because of his outstanding athletic achievements and for being a positive ambassador for York College as an educator and coach for many years, on October 10, 2014, Tom Miller '71 will be inducted into the York College Sports Hall of Fame.
+Because of his outstanding athletic achievements and for being a positive ambassador for York College as an educator and coach for many years, on October 10, 2014, Tom Miller '71 will be inducted into the York College Athletic Hall of Fame.

 1125 E 8th St